Synch & support

 For women, our monthly menstrual cycle can be the most constantly disruptive factor of our skins shifting state.

 Regulated by hormones, this cycle affects us physically, emotionally and quite often, drastically.
-When tracked and observed, it can help cultivate a deep awareness of how our body and mind are interconnected - informing us clearly of the fluctuations that happen within us.
+When tracked and observed, it can help cultivate a deep awareness of how our body and mind are interconnected - informing us clearly of the fluctuations that happen within.

 As a consistent and fairly short cycle, lasting the duration of around 28 days, it is a pattern that is easy to tune into and follow.
 We recommend using these key days to check in with your cycle.
 Make notes over a period of a few months to see your own personal flux.
-There are also plenty of really handy apps to help with this, we recommend Clue.
+There are also plenty of really handy apps to help with this.

 The 4 monthly cycle stages